Friendship: Forming and maintaining

-The friends have valuable information, skills, or resources that they can share with each other.
+friends have valuable information, skills, or resources that they can share with each other.
 For example, a friend with business connections might know when a desirable job will be available, or a wealthy friend might pay for an expensive experience.

 Not all relationships have the same balance of each area.
 For example, women may prefer friendships that emphasize genuine positive regard and deeper self-disclosure, and men may prefer friendships with a little more agency.

 Developmental issues

 People with certain types of developmental disorders may struggle to make and maintain friendships.
-This is especially true of children with attention deficit hyperactivity disorder (ADHD), autism spectrum disorders, or children with Down syndrome.
+This is especially true of children with attention deficit hyperactivity disorder (ADHD), autism spectrum disorders, or Down syndrome.

 Dissolution

 Friendships may end.
 This is often the result of natural changes over time, as friends grow more distant both physically and emotionally, but it can also be the result of a sudden shock, such as learning that a friend holds incompatible values.

-Some social media influencers provide suggestions using therapy speak to break up with a friend.
-These have been criticized for being impersonal and upsetting, partially because they often reduce a conversation to a 30-second soundbite-sized announcement.
-Social media posts may also encourage confrontations akin to a workplace performance appraisal, in which one person tells a friend that they are dissatisfied and threatens to break off the relationship if the friend does not conform to their expectations.
-The end of a friendship is often due to inappropriate expectations on the part of the dissatisfied person, and demanding that a friend meet those expectations is incompatible with friendship's voluntary qualities.
-Another option would be for the dissatisfied person to look for another friend who can meet the unmet need.
-For example, if someone is dissatisfied because a friend does not plan events, then that person could find a second friend, someone who enjoys planning events, instead of rejecting the first friend for not being able to meet all of their needs.

 The dissolution of a friendship may be taken personally as a rejection.
 Disruptions of friendships are associated with increased guilt, anger, and depression, and may be highly stressful events, especially in childhood.
 However, potential negative effects can be mitigated if the dissolution of a friendship is replaced with another close relationship.